 What we know about the person of interest in the Highland Park parade shooting

 Hours after a gunman opened fire on a suburban Fourth of July parade in Highland Park, Illinois, killing six people and wounding two dozen, police detained a man they identified as a person of interest, Robert Crimo III.
-He has not been officially charged in the attack.
+Crimo, 21, who is known as Bobby, has not been officially charged in the attack.

 Investigators say the gunman shot at parade-goers from a rooftop at around 10:15 a.m. as the community celebrated Independence Day.
 A "high-powered rifle" was recovered at the scene, police said.
 The suspect was initially described as a young White man with long dark hair.

-A few hours later, authorities publicly identified Crimo as the man being sought and released a photo.
-Police have not said what exactly led them to identify Crimo as a person of interest in the shooting.
+Covelli said after the shooting, Crimo is believed to have blended into the crowd and gone to his mother's home, eventually driving away in a Honda Fit.

-He was taken into custody Monday evening after police said he led them on a brief chase in his Honda Fit.
+Another rifle was recovered from the car, Covelli said, as well as other firearms at Crimo's home.
+Covelli said all of Crimo's weapons were purchased legally by Crimo in the Chicago region.

-Police said Crimo, who is known as Bobby, is 22 but the FBI and Crimo's apparent social media gave his age as 21.
+He was taken into custody Monday evening after police spotted the Honda Fit in a nearby suburb and pulled him over after a brief chase.

 On Monday afternoon, police and FBI surrounded the family's home in Highwood, just north of Highland Park.
 Neighbors told CBS Chicago that Crimo lived there with his father and uncle.
 His uncle said Crimo stayed in an apartment in the back.